The woman from the video is named Sarah Shinpei. She lives alone.

 Sarah nods along.

-Bo was nine.
-A year ago he and Francine were crossing the street, about half a mile from the coffee shop, when a drunk idiot with four DUIs to his name slammed into Bo and flung his small frame into the air.
+Tim was nine.
+A year ago he and Francine were crossing the street, about half a mile from the coffee shop, when a drunk idiot with four DUIs to his name slammed into Tim and flung his small frame into the air.
 One minute Francine was holding her son’s hand as they crossed the street, and the next the kid was yanked out and away.
 Flew through the air…

 Sarah remembers, vividly, the scene that Francine described a year ago.
 If asked, these days Francine will claim that she can’t remember that sad moment, she’ll say that shock set in, that her memories have faded, if they ever existed in the first place.
 She won’t remember the reasons for the closed casket.